 Receiving its first major renovation in 51 years, the dairy microbiology building was dedicated as the Alfred Dairy Science Hall in October 2011.
-It is home to the Department of Dairy and Food Science and the Biology & Microbiology department.
-The building was dedicated in honor of the late Alfred Nef and Alfred Gonzenbach, two Swiss immigrants who founded Valley Queen Cheese Factory in Milbank, S.D.
+It is home to the Department of Dairy and Food Science and the Department of Biology and Microbiology.

-As the newest addition of the Jerome J. Lohr Building, the two-level building is the home of the SDSU Alumni Association.
+An addition of the Jerome J. Lohr Building, this two-level building is the home of the SDSU Alumni Association.

-ADRDL is one of fewer than 40 veterinary diagnostic laboratories accredited by the American Association of Veterinary Laboratory Diagnosticians (AAVLD).
-This building built in 1993 houses the Veterinary & Biomedical Sciences Department.
+ADRDL is one of fewer than 40 veterinary diagnostic laboratories accredited by the American Association of Veterinary Laboratory Diagnosticians.
+The building constructed in 1993 houses the Department of Veterinary & Biomedical Sciences.

-The Animal Resource Wing is a core animal facility maintained by the Department of Veterinary and Biomedical Sciences.
+The Animal Resource Wing is the core animal facility on campus.

-Built in 1977 at a cost of 4 million dollars.
-The Animal Science Complex is comprised of three units: the Animal Science Arena, the Meat Laboratory and research laboratories.
+Built in 1977 at a cost of 4 million dollars, the Animal Science Complex is comprised of three units: the Animal Science Arena, the Meat Lab and research laboratories.